School Governance

 BBus, ICAA, Registered Company Auditor, Registered Tax Agent

-Bruce has more than 30 years’ experience as a Chartered Accountant, both in Queensland and overseas.
+Bruce Swan has more than 30 years’ experience as a Chartered Accountant, both in Queensland and overseas.

 He has a wealth of experience in the practice area of audit, particularly through his work with not-for-profit and charity organisations, companies, and body corporates on the Sunshine Coast.